 The best time of the day to see the lake pink is on a clear day around midday or at sunset when the colors change – it is magical.
 To get the most out of your experience, you should time your trip with the wildflower season, from July to September.

 Located in Middle Island in the Goldfields-Esperance region, off the south coast of Western Australia, Lake Hillier is a beautiful bubble gum pink lake.
-The pink color of the lake is because of the presence of algae and other microbes and it is an extremely saline lake as salty as the dead sea.
+The lake’s pink color is because of the presence of algae and other microbes, and it is an extremely saline lake as salty as the dead sea.

 Though the lake is off-limits to visitors via road, it doesn’t mean it can’t be seen at all.
-Over the years Lake Hillier has captivated people from all over the world by the name of Esperance’s pink lake and the fascination to see it is so real that there are two ways to see it – cruise to the Island, by a helicopter, and via a scenic flight.
+Over the years, Lake Hillier has captivated people from all over the world by the name of Esperance’s pink lake.
+The fascination to see it is so natural that there are two ways to see it – cruise to the Island, by helicopter, and via a scenic flight.

 The cruise to Middle Island only takes place in January at limited dates with very few people on board with Esperance Island Cruises.
-It gives you the opportunity to see the lake from the lake’s viewing platform and the added benefit of taking this cruise is the wildlife encounter along the way.
-The experience comes at a cost of AUD 390.
+It allows you to see the lake from the lake’s viewing platform, and the added benefit of taking this cruise is the wildlife encounter along the way.
+The experience comes at the cost of AUD 390.

-In the center of the small island, you’ll find an assortment of shallow saltwater lakes including the famous pink lake.
-It is unclear why the lake is pink at times but its color does tend to vary according to the season.
-It is usually at its pinkest in the Australian winter and sometimes even dries up completely in the summer.
+In the center of the small Island, you’ll find an assortment of shallow saltwater lakes, including the famous pink lake.
+It is unclear why the lake is pink at times, but its color does tend to vary according to the season.
+It is usually pinkest in the Australian winter and sometimes even dries up entirely in the summer.

-The best way to see it is via bike which you can rent on the island.
-Rottnest is perfect for a cycling trip which will let you see all the best spots and hidden gems.
-The many beaches are usually a lot more popular than the pink lake so you’ll have no trouble finding a quiet spot to yourself.
+The best way to see it is via bike, which you can rent on the Island.
+Rottnest is perfect for a cycling trip to let you see all the best spots and hidden gems.
+The many beaches are usually more popular than the pink lake, so you’ll have no trouble finding a quiet place to yourself.

 Laguna Rosada, Yucatan